Tax Credits vs. Tax Deductions: Here’s the Difference

 For example, say your total tax for the year is $1,500.
 A $2,000 nonrefundable tax credit will reduce your total tax to $0, but the last $500 of the credit is wasted.
 But if that $2,000 tax credit is refundable, you’ll get an additional $500 tacked on to your refund.

-Examples of refundable tax credits include the earned-income tax credit, the premium tax credit and the additional child tax credit.
-The retirement savings contribution credit and the lifetime learning credit are examples of nonrefundable credits.
+Examples of refundable tax credits include the recovery rebate credit (for those who haven’t received their full pandemic stimulus payments), earned-income tax credit, the premium tax credit and the additional child tax credit.
+The savers credit and the lifetime learning credit are examples of nonrefundable credits.
 The American opportunity tax credit is a partially refundable tax credit, which means a portion of the credit can be used to reduce your total tax below zero.